AdityaKhowalGithub/Styled/README.md

 - **assets/**: Contains static assets like images and fonts.
 - **components/**: Reusable UI components.
 - **constants/**: Application-wide constants.
 - **context/**: Context for global state management.
-Curently used for an auth provider that wraps the entire applicaations
+Currently used for an auth provider that wraps the entire application.
 - **hooks/**: Custom hooks.
 - **scripts/**: Custom scripts.
 - **services/**: Services like Firebase configuration.